mmarchak39/powershell-users/README.md

 <img src="https://github.com/user-attachments/assets/ed14fb5f-83ea-404b-8264-97b19908ff6f"/>
 </p>
 <p>
-If you no longer want the user to be on the system you can use the "Remove-LocalUser." command followed by "-Name" and then the User you want to remove ( in this case User1 ) to remove them entirely including all of their data.
+If you no longer want the user to be on the system you can use the "Remove-LocalUser." command followed by "-Name" and then the User you want to remove (In this case User1) to remove them entirely including all of their data.
 Using the "Get-LocalUser" command we can see that "User1" is no longer listed in the systems local users.
 </p>
 <br />